SamTF/family_feud/README.md

 # Instructions

  1. Start a new game with `/feud`.
-Optionally specify how many questions the game should have, otherwise it's random.
+Optionally specify how many answers the game should have, otherwise it's random.

  2. Try guessing the answers with `/guess <string>`.
 Use single word guesses for best chances at matching with a correct answer.